appendix. using nat instances

-NAT instance routing
+NAT instance routing path

-Step 1.
-Create subnet and configure route tables
+Step 1. create subnet and configure route tables

 -